SafeShows/guilded_rs/readme.md

 <br/>

-## Commands (Planned)
+## Commands

-Rough example of the way commands will get declared.
+Example of how to declare a command.

 ```rs
 struct PingCommand;